technicalpickles/jeweler/README.markdown

       puts "Jeweler not available.
 Install it with: sudo gem install technicalpickles-jeweler -s http://gems.github.com" end

 In this example, `s` is a Gem::Specification object.
-See the documentation for what possible values you can set on it.
+See the [GemSpec reference](http://www.rubygems.org/read/chapter/20) for values of interest.

 ## Kicking off a new project